 Alces Flight Compute can be launched on your local OpenStack private cloud platform to give you access to your own, private HPC cluster using your on-premise infrastructure.
+As different clouds can run different versions and configurations of OpenStack, you may need to build images for Flight Compute that suit your platform - alternatively, please contact Alces to purchase consultancy time to build custom images for you.

+- An Alces Flight image for your platform

-- Alces OpenStack user account - · Correctly connected to the cluster DMZ network - · Appropriate resource quota to create the number of compute nodes you choose - OpenStack keypair added
+- · An OpenStack user account

+- A client machine, correctly connected to the cluster DMZ network

+- An appropriate resource quota to create the number of compute nodes you choose

+- An OpenStack keypair added for your user